Therapy for Powerlessness and Resentment

 Click here to book a free 15-minute phone consultation

-Without knowing the security guard's intention, my friend assumed that he was maliciously targeting us, and she was irritated.
+Not knowing the security guard's intentions, my friend assumed he was maliciously targeting us, and she grew irritated.
 Another person in the same situation might not have been bothered.
 Or they might have made a benevolent judgment on the security guard's intentions and would not have become frustrated.

 What is a "Victim Mentality?"

 1. To start with, a "victim mentality" is an unconscious mental process in which you view yourself and others in particular ways.
-Unlike your usual conscious thoughts and behaviors that you easily notice, a mentality is more like the roots of a tree deeply buried in your psychology that you are unaware of.
+Unlike your conscious thoughts and behaviors, which you easily notice, a mentality is more like a tree's roots, deeply buried in your psyche and largely unconscious to you.

-2. More specifically, a "victim mentality" is an unconscious tendency to put oneself and others in oppositional positions, believing others have ill will towards oneself.
+2. More specifically, a "victim mentality" is an unconscious tendency to put yourself and others in oppositional positions, believing others have ill will towards you.
 If you live with a "victim mentality," you tend to see yourself as innocent, unfairly treated, and wounded, assuming the upsetting situations have nothing to do with your actions and are caused by others' deeds.
-A type of "I'm right; you're wrong" conviction.
+A type of "I'm innocent; you've wronged me" conviction.

-Unlike real victims, a "victim mentality" is an involuntary and rigid way of looking at oneself and others that has nothing to do with whether one has been hurt.
-Although you may be unaware that you live with a "victim mentality," such a mentality shows itself in all aspects of life, regardless.
+Unlike real victims, a "victim mentality" is an involuntary and rigid way of looking at yourself and others that has nothing to do with whether you have been harmed.
+Although you may be unaware that you live with a "victim mentality," it may show up in every aspect of your life.

 You may think others have an easier life than you.
 You may see yourself as the one being taken advantage of in social interactions.
-You may feel that you will get in trouble, but cannot cope with it, and therefore live in a state of stress, passivity, or numbness.
-Or you may be convinced that you have been hurt, should attack back, and believe that the other person deserves to be attacked, making it challenging to maintain good relationships.
+You may feel that you will get in trouble, but cannot cope with it, and therefore live in a state of stress, fear, passivity, or numbness.
+Or you may be convinced that you have been harmed by someone, feel compelled to retaliate, and believe the other person deserves it, making it difficult to maintain good relationships.

 The Central Park birdwatching incident from a few years ago is a perfect example of the escalation of a "victim mentality."
-Christian Cooper, a Black birdwatcher, pointed out that Amy Cooper, a White dogwalker, needed to put her dog on a leash.
-Not only did Amy Cooper not take any responsibility for her behavior, but she also felt that Christian Cooper was hurting her and her dog, made threats, and called the police.
-Her actions attracted anger rather than sympathy from the public and resulted in legal consequences.
+Christian Cooper, a Black birdwatcher, pointed out that Amy Cooper, a White dogwalker, needed to put her dog on a leash to protect the birds.
+Not only did Amy Cooper not take any responsibility for her behavior, but she also felt that Christian Cooper was harassing her and her dog.
+She made threats and called the police.
+Her actions drew anger rather than sympathy from the public and led to legal consequences.

 How is a "Victim Mentality" Formed?